nicolashery/mac-dev-setup/README.md

 ## System update

-First thing you need to do, on any OS acutally, is update the system!
+First thing you need to do, on any OS actually, is update the system!
 For that: **Apple Icon > Software Update...**

 ## System preferences